zype/zype.github.io/platform_docs/videos.md

 <hr id="12">

-## Uploading Videos to Zype Using Our Ruby Gem
+## Uploading videos to Zype using our Ruby Gem
 We're rolling out a bunch of new ways to add video content to the Zype Platform, like [Youtube Channel Import](http://dev.zype.com/posts/2014/11/18/search-youtube-in-zype/) and [Crunchyroll Video Import](http://dev.zype.com/posts/2014/11/19/adding-crunchyroll-as-a-video-source/).
 In this post we'll show you how to use the Zype Command Line Interface (or CLI) to upload videos that you have stored on a harddrive.

 ### Downloading and installing the Zype CLI